 Let Go of an Unproductive Target Market

 As you research new verticals, you’ll quickly realize that not every prospect is a fit for your business.
 While it may be tempting to try to hold onto these markets when you’re running low on leads, pushing through dry spells will be far more beneficial than trying to force ill-suited industries to purchase your product.
 Do your best to avoid price-sensitive markets as businesses in that vertical are quick to switch service providers based on who has the lowest price.
 Find companies that would see the value in your solutions and make a long-term investment.

 Build High-Quality Relationships with Partners

 One of the key aspects of continued growth in a market is partnerships within the space.
 Finding partners that are both industry leaders and can benefit from your success will help you build your company’s market influence and gain more brand recognition over time.
 A good test for if a partner is the right fit for you is if you feel comfortable referring a prospect to them even when your solution is not needed yet.

-Say you’ve done all the research, chosen the right verticals to start with, and are starting to see exponential growth in your customer base.
+Say you’ve done all the research.
+You’ve chosen the right verticals to start with, and are starting to see exponential growth in your customer base.
 Perhaps you’ve even built a number of healthy relationships with partners who refer you to new clientele.
 In this instance, your next step should be obvious: start expanding to new verticals!
-Using the same steps as before – competitor research, differentiator identification, relationship building – reevaluate additional markets that are relevant to your product offering.
+Use the same steps as before – competitor research, differentiator identification and relationship building.
+Finally, reevaluate additional markets that are relevant to your product offering.